 One of the reasons you may have identified for underperforming is that you’re not taking good enough notes.
 Hurriedly scrawled notes from class can be difficult to make sense of when you come to revise from them, or even to write an essay based on them.
 It’s all too easy to misunderstand your own notes and fail to get a strong enough grasp of the topic.
 It’s imperative, therefore, that you produce good notes from each of your classes and from the books you use – notes that you can read, that are useful, and that are logically organised.
 If you make notes by hand – in class, for example – try to type them up at the end of the day, while they’re still fresh in your mind.
 Click here for lots more tips on effective note-taking.

 Another common reason for academic underperformance is that the student’s essay-writing skills aren’t sufficient for the level required to achieve top grades.
 This is fairly easily fixed by improving your essay-writing technique.
 Good essay technique covers all aspects of essay-writing, from the research phase to the final proofread, and even how you respond to the feedback you get for your essays.
 Responding in the right way to feedback – and not taking criticism personally – will be particularly useful if you feel you’re underperforming, as this should give you the guidance you need to be able to improve.
-We have lots more advice in previous articles on how to write brilliant essays, so follow the links below if you think that your essay-writing is what’s bringing down your grades.

 If you’re academically underperforming, another possible reason could be that you haven’t found the right learning style for you.
 We’re all different, and each of us has our own way of studying that yields the best results.
 Perhaps you just haven’t found your most effective studying style yet.
 If you’ve been trying to work on your own, for example, you might find it easier to work with a friend or two, so that you have someone else there to motivate you.
 To help work out the best learning style for you, have a read of our article on how to find the learning style that suits you best.